 Posture can be:

-Posture can be improved by consciously working with the right muscles for a sufficient length of time so that an active posture becomes the passive norm.
+Posture can be improved by consciously working with the right muscles for a sufficient length of time, so that an active posture becomes the passive norm.

-When fully functional, and the body is free of physical restrictions, the 5 main muscles of movement allow the head, spine and limbs to be in the correct relative positions.The body is balanced and aligned.
-Posture is good.
+When fully functional, and the body is free of physical restrictions, the 5 main muscles of movement allow the head, spine and limbs to be in the correct relative positions.The body is balanced and physically aligned.

-Working with the 5 main muscles of movement starts from Base-Line: pelvic floor Base, rectus abdominis Line.
+Working with the 5 main muscles of movement to improve your posture and increase your sense of conscious proprioception starts from Base-Line: pelvic floor Base, rectus abdominis Line.

 Posture isn't static - we are constantly on the move, and a good posture means we can move well, free and unrestricted, through a full range of natural movement.

-Feel for balance between left and right sides of the other main muscles of movement.
+Feel for balance between left and right of each of your main muscles of movement.